TheRealBond/Portfolio-1-Forest-Running/README.md

 - __Navigation Bar__

   - Provides the user site navigation via a bar with links to each internal page for fast intuitive movement around all pages.
-This encourages them to look in to all the types of runs that they can enjoy and what other views they may be able to find.
+This encourages them to look into all the types of runs that they can enjoy and what other views they may be able to find.

    ![navigation bar image](https://github.com/TheRealBond/Portfolio-1-Forest-Running/blob/main/assets/images/navigationbar.png?raw=true)

 - __Run type selection section__

-  - Allows the user to choose what type of run they wish to go on that when clicked takes them to the relevant internal page with more information providing a starting point, a recommended route and a glimpse of the type of views they may be able enjoy on that route.
+  - Allows the user to choose what type of run they wish to go on that when clicked takes them to the relevant internal page with more information providing a starting point, a recommended route, and a glimpse of the type of views they may be able to enjoy on that route.

  ![image of run selector section](https://github.com/TheRealBond/Portfolio-1-Forest-Running/blob/main/assets/images/run-selector.png?raw=true)

 - __Image of forest view__

-  - An image to engage the user with another beautiful view of the area they can choose to explore shown on the home page which then displays a new view that they can find depending which run type they choose and are currently viewing that runs page.
+  - An image to engage the user with another beautiful view of the area they can choose to explore is shown on the home page which then displays a new view that they can find depending on which run type they choose and are currently viewing that runs page.

     ![image of running view](https://github.com/TheRealBond/Portfolio-1-Forest-Running/blob/main/assets/images/running-view-feature.png?raw=true)

 - __Google Maps links with weather widget__

-  - Google Maps link provided so that the user can find out how they can get to the area and their chosen start point with a weather widget showing the local forecast to allow them to plan their run and kit choice.
+  - Google Maps link is provided so that the user can find out how they can get to the area and their chosen start point with a weather widget showing the local forecast to allow them to plan their run and kit choice.

 - __Youtube iframe__

-  - One of the best running songs to help motivate the user to get out and run linked to youtube video so they can control and listen when they want as they browse the website.
+  - One of the best running songs to help motivate the user to get out and run is linked to a youtube video so they can control and listen when they want as they browse the website.

 - __Footer__

-  - Links provided to the user so that they can share their run with people via social media to encourage the growth of running tourism in the Forest of Dean.
+  - Links are provided to the user so that they can share their run with people via social media to encourage the growth of running tourism in the Forest of Dean.

 ### Future Feature Ideas